K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 The DoroJusomanagerController, with the DoroJusoConroller, inherits the BaseController, controls the registration, modification, and deletion services (API) to manage road name addresses, and is responsible for the business logic of the DoroJusoManager Service.

 #### <a name="19"/>4.3.2.
 Source List and Description
-The location of the source will be located on the Git Hub of the "Open Cloud Platform" and the location to be open to the public will be shared separately through the website.
+The location of source will be located on the Git Hub of the "Open Cloud Platform" and the location to be open to the public will be shared separately through the website.
 (A private location for the developer is [**https://github.com/PaaS-TA/SERVICE-EGOV-COMMON-JUSO**](https://github.com/PaaS-TA/SERVICE-EGOV-COMMON-JUSO))

 <table>